 The Fad Taking Seventy Years So Far to Fade

-Rock and roll was a threat not just to parents but a thinking mainstream everywhere.
+Rock and roll was a threat not just to parents but for a thinking mainstream everywhere.
 Even ones calling themselves hep drew lines here.
 Not only was R&R disruptive, it was plain bad music.
 Why this wasn’t real music at all!
 Most papers it seemed had at least one columnist to lob grenades.
 Cincinnati’s was Dale Stevens, born 1921, so it wasn’t an altogether generational thing, and besides, he did show biz on a side, playing comedy, even doing records, with a pal (Jack Clements), “The Weird and the Beard” their club label for tunes like "Talking Horses" and "The Dog Doctor" (both at You Tube on Fraternity label).
 Why a guy who identified so with kooks and edge-cut humor would so disdain new-arrived music was anyone’s guess.
 Was teen age to age thirty-five so wide a leap?
 I bet Stevens listened to modern jazz and liked it.
 But as for so many others, younger even than him, R&R was going too far.
 The Cincinnati Post was where Stevens hung his writer hat, and he’d zero on whatever Big Beat jamboree came to town.
 Late fifties was an era of itinerant acts bundled for sake of shared costs, umbrella held by likes of Alan Freed or Dick Clark, but road mishaps, cancelled dates and the like made profit uncertain.
 There was always fear of community action queering plans, Freed especially traveling always under a cloud.
 Stevens’ was no crusade however, just slow drip of disapproval for a vogue that just had to end sooner than later for this critic’s piece of mind.
 How many in their mid-thirties embraced rock/roll?
 The fad seemed exclusive to youth.
 How many over eighteen attended an Alan Freed show?
 Dale Stevens was curious enough to find out from horse’s mouth that was Mister Rock and Roll himself.

 Freed took inquiring calls from local press, this preferred to police reps inviting him to scat and stay gone.
 To grease a known columnist was to buy peace for short time spent in Cincinnati.
 Occasion was April 14, 1958, event at the Cincinnati Gardens, site to commune with known worst acoustics in Middle America.
 Here Stevens found Freed amidst 6800 kids come to see all-star assemblage that was Jerry Lee Lewis, Buddy Holly, Chuck Berry, more talent than one could shake legacy CD box sets at.
 Imagine R&R historians transported back to that.
 They’d die of rapture.
 Column header thus, Rock-and-Roll Originator Says: “I Didn’t Count on This, Freed wise enough not to fudge aim of his game.
 “Rock and roll has changed music.
 In the beginning, it was 100 percent negro music,” this dating to earlier in the fifties when Freed first spun shellac on radio and popularized rhythm-and-blues for young white listeners.
 “The market for negro music was then very limited.”
 Rather than widen appeal for these artists however, Freed opened doors for “freak acts, the commercial copy-cats, and imitators.”
 Jerry Lee Lewis exemplified this to his mind, country singers and “rockabilly” slid deftly under cracks while Freed “thought I was bringing something new to the white people.”
 He was never a fan of rock-and-roll, did not choose it for leisure hours.
 Freed saw a like mind in Dale Stevens.
 “We’ve got a few years of (rock-and-roll) ahead yet.
 Most of these music eras are ten-year things.”
 Freed noted college students among following, “in another few years, we’ll have an overall college trend to rock-and-roll.”
 This all was vaporous but kept kids happy, he said, safer for them to do than “roam the streets.”
 In time, tastes would improve.
 “They have to start somewhere in music, and I think they’ll go on to better things,” said Freed.